People tend to buy authentic gold jewelry while traveling to Saudi Arabia, whether for business or as pilgrims.

-While buying gold on their visit to Saudi Arabia, one of the main concerns is identifying real Saudi gold.
+While buying gold on their visit to Saudi Arabia, one of the main concerns is identifying the real Authenticity of Saudi gold.
 People often find it difficult to differentiate between authentic gold jewelry and gold-plated jewelry.

-This article discusses several ways to ensure you have real gold, all of which you can even do at home.
+This article discusses several ways to ensure you have real gold, which you can do at home.

 1. The Skin Test

-You can do another type of skin test to make sure you have real Saudi gold.
+You can do another skin test to ensure you have real Saudi gold.
 For this, you need to rub the jewelry piece against the skin of an iron-deficient person.
 A streak of black will form on that area in contact if you have real gold with you.

 2. The Liquid Foundation Test